GeGeek/com.cls-design.box.bbcode/README.md

 **Wbb4 adaptation**
 Since WBB4 is in addition to the position information on a German HexCode use possible.
 The code for this is as follows: [box=hex,color code,position] text [/box].

+---
-**Since WBB4 it is unfortunately not possible to use the BBCode together with the plugin "com.mobahner.wcf2.bbcode.extra1", this is because this plugin the same name used for the BBCode how I use it.**
+Since WBB4 it is unfortunately not possible to use the BBCode together with the plugin "com.mobahner.wcf2.bbcode.extra1", this is because this plugin the same name used for the BBCode how I use it.
+---

 License: http://www.cls-design.com/forum/index.php?page=LicenceFree